Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 # The Framework Laptop

 As some of you will know, Framework Computer Inc. has been on the scene for a few years now, but has made some notable headlines regarding their upgradable, customisable, and sustainable, laptop.
-The extent to which their goals have been achieved is questionable, but the intent is to be applauded.
+The extent to which their goals have been achieved is uncertain, but the intent is to be applauded.

 I have been considering replacing my current laptop, but to fully understand why, background is needed regarding my computer setup.